dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

 ```

 ![png](Part_I_exploration_files/Part_I_exploration_80_0.png)

-Of all the groups of borrowers, those in good standing with the bank have the higher montly income than those who are not and ended up borrowing more that those who are not ingood standing.
+Of all the groups of borrowers, those in good standing with the bank have a higher monthly income than those who are not and ended up borrowing more than those who are not in good standing.
-Borrowers in good standnig: curent, completed and  those making their last payment(finalpaymentprogress) earn `$6311.738` , `$5324.522` and `$6153.262` respectively.
+Borrowers in good standing: current, completed, and  those making their last payment(final payment progress) earn `$6311.738`, `$5324.522`, and `$6153.262` respectively.

-However, borrowers who had their loans cancelled earned the least average income of `$2608.933`
+However, borrowers who had their loans canceled earned the least average income of `$2608.933`

-Therefore there is a realtionship between the LoanOriginalAmount (amount borrowed), StatedMonthlyIncome and loan status.
+Therefore there is a relationship between the LoanOriginalAmount (the amount borrowed), StatedMonthlyIncome, and loan status.

 ```python
 loan_credit = loan_data.groupby('loanstatus')['CreditScoreRangeLower']\